-For a specialist recruitment agency providing vacancies in a range of areas for qualified and experienced ergonomists, see the Gold Group.
+For a specialist recruitment agency providing vacancies for qualified and experienced ergonomists, see the Gold Group.

 Levels of on-the-job training vary greatly due to the broad nature of the field.
-Many ergonomists gain the core skills and techniques they require for particular job areas on their undergraduate or postgraduate ergonomics degree.
+Many ergonomists gain the core skills and techniques required for particular job areas on undergraduate or postgraduate ergonomics degree courses and industrial placements.

 However, each particular area will have its own additional specific training requirements, for example in procedures, systems and in-house regulations.

 The extent of on-the-job support available depends on individual employers.
-It is recommended that individuals progress their own training and development.
-A range of courses and seminars to enable experienced ergonomists to develop expertise in specialist areas are provided by the CIEHF.
+You should aim to take responsibility for your own training and development.
+The CIEHF provides courses and seminars to enable you to develop expertise in specialist areas.

-The Institute also supports the skills development of its members and helps them gain registered membership.
-Those who have a degree accredited by the CIEHF are eligible to become a graduate member.
+The Institute also supports its members to develop skills and gain registered membership.
+If you have a degree accredited by the CIEHF, you are eligible to become a graduate member.
 If you have any other degree you can become an associate member.

 Both graduate and associate members can, with enough relevant work experience, become eligible to apply to become a registered member of the CIEHF.
 Registered members who have a sufficient amount of continuing professional development (CPD) are eligible for chartered status (C.ErgHF MIEHF).

-Career development is usually self-driven, although a scheme to support the career progression of newly qualified ergonomists is run by the CIEHF.
+Career development is usually self-driven, although the CIEHF runs a scheme to support the career progression of newly qualified ergonomists.

-Once ergonomists become registered members, they can participate in the institute's continuing professional development (CPD) scheme.
+Once you become a registered member, you can participate in the Institute's continuing professional development (CPD) scheme.

-Registered members who have a sufficient amount of CPD are eligible for chartered status (C.ErgHF MIEHF).
+Registered members with a sufficient amount of CPD are eligible for chartered status (C.ErgHF MIEHF).

-Try developing specific areas of interest at an early stage and gaining experience in a particular aspect of ergonomics, as this can help progression and entry into specialist consultancies.
+Developing specific areas of interest at an early stage and gaining experience in a particular aspect of ergonomics can help you progress your career and gain entry into specialist consultancies.
 Developing specialised interests at degree/placement level and working with a mentor can support this process.

-The technology, equipment, systems and services that people use at work and elsewhere are constantly developing and ergonomists must continue to learn and undertake CPD throughout their careers.
+The technology, equipment, systems and services that people use at work and elsewhere are constantly developing, so you should be prepared to learn and undertake CPD throughout your career.

 Changing employer is often an easier way to gain promotion than remaining within the same organisation.

-Many ergonomists move on to freelance consultancy work.
-There are a variety of research opportunities within universities offering ergonomics degree courses and other organisations such as government bodies.
+Many ergonomists or human factors specialists move on to freelance consultancy work.
+Some move into research, either within universities offering ergonomics degree courses or with other organisations such as government bodies.
 Project and line management are other possible avenues.